yob/amber_electric/README.md

 # Amber Electric

-A ruby API client for https://amberelectric.com.au, and Australian Electricity Retailer.
+A ruby API client for https://amberelectric.com.au, an Australian electricity retailer.

 Currently Amber only provides an unauthenticated API for pricing, so no credentials are required.